hoppersroppers/courses/navyCTF.md

 Unsurprisingly, information security Twitter is a very exciting place.
 In the modern age, where information flows at the speed of light, Twitter is the place to be if you want to stay informed and on the cutting edge.
 It is an overwhelming amount of information, so you want to start off following only a few accounts.
 It is going to be a lot for you right now to actually try to read and understand the firehose, so we will start you slow and with a small number of beginner-friendly follows that really only post news.
 If you don't want to do Twitter yet, just skip it.

 ### Optional:
 Create a "professional" twitter account!
 Remember, this twitter will be able to be associated with you, even if you want to stay pseudo-anonymous.
 Always keep it fun and professional.
-Now subscribe to this list, or just follow the people on it: <https://twitter.com/deevnull/lists/cst>.
+Now subscribe to this list, or just follow them: <https://twitter.com/deevnull/lists/cst>.
 This list has been curated to only include must follows with a range of jobs that will provide insight into what is happening around the field.

-Follow @HoppersRoppers on Twitter so we can follow you.
+Follow @HoppersRoppers on twitter so we can follow you.
 Again, if you don't want to do Twitter yet, just skip it.
 It is mostly just a giant waste of time, but it is interesting and you learn a ton.

-### OPSEC
-You don't need a speech on OPSEC.
-Follow Rob Joyce. <https://twitter.com/RGB_Lights>

-## Github
-A major part of hacker culture is the idea of open source technology.
-What is open source?
-We will go into it later, but basically it is distributing software for free so that people can use and make changes in order to build the best software possible.
-GitHub is the modern center of the open source community, providing free hosting for millions of projects.
-In fact, almost the entire content of this site is on Github!
-A great deal of hacker street cred is based around the things you create and release to the public, and the best way to do that is on GitHub.
-In this course, we use Github to learn good development practices so that you can be a more effective coder.

-Read this to learn about what open source is: <https://opensource.com/resources/what-open-source>
 ---
 [//]: # (66,528,activities/page_528)
 # The 'Competitive' Team
 When you sign up for this site, you automatically become a member of our not-at-all competitive team, which also happens to be named Hopper's Roppers.
 This whole site is grown out of the training I made for my college security team who competed in various cyber security competitions.
 Now, Hopper's Roppers is a distributed team, open to anyone, but is especially meant to be a place for beginners to learn the ropes in and we will participate in any event we have the numbers for.
 You will not be ready to compete while you are still working your way through this course... the good news, is you don't need to be ready to compete to do it.
 All you have to do is sign up, know your brain is going to hurt and you probably won't understand anything, and be ready to learn.

 There is no better measure of ability, grit, and the hacker mentality than playing in a competition.
 Every CTF requires you to use what you already know to identify what you will need to learn on the spot to solve the problem.
 As you are now a member of our team, we will let you know when competitions are occurring and we hope to see you there if you have the time.
 Even if you are new and don't think you have anything to contribute, you will learn more picking someone's brain as you shoulder-surf them (or watch them on Twitch) than you possibly could trying to learn by yourself.